tomoya/rubocop-auto-correct/README.md

 ### Auto Run

-This package support auto run.
-When checked, Automatically run Rubocop auto correct.
-But, **It's to need activation**.
+This package supports auto-run.
+When checked, it runs Rubocop auto correct.
+But, **it does not run automatically unless you activate this package**.

-Activation method is to run manually `Rubocop Auto Correct: Current File` Once at Atom window.
+You can activate it by running manually `Rubocop Auto Correct: Current File` once at Atom window.

 - default value is `false`

-When you run `Rubocop Auto Correct: Toggle Auto Run` command, can change at any time.
+You can enable/disable this option by `Rubocop Auto Correct: Toggle Auto Run` command at any time.

 ### Correct File

-If you want to correct directly in the file, When checked.
-You don't need to save after corrected.
+You can correct file directly if you enable this option.
+You do not need to save file after correcting it.

 - default value is `false`

-I recommend to enable Auto Run & Correct File.
-Then, really all files are corrected automatically.
+I recommend you to enable `Auto Run` & `Correct File` options.
+Then, all files are corrected automatically.

 ### Notification

-When checked off, Disable after corrected notification.
+When this option is disabled, you do not receive any notifications even thought a file is corrected.

 - default value is `true`

-When you run `Rubocop Auto Correct: Toggle Notification` command, can change at any time.
+You can enable/disable this option by `Rubocop Auto Correct: Toggle Notification` command at any time.

 ### Rubocop Command Path

-When you don't install rubocop yet, Run `gem install rubocop` first.
+If you do not install rubocop yet, run `gem install rubocop` to install it!

-If you already installed rubocop, Please check package setting at `Rubocop Command Path`.
+If you already installed rubocop, please check package setting at `Rubocop Command Path`.

 For example `~/.rbenv/shims/rubocop`.